Self-employment: Surplus earnings and losses

 Reducing the surplus – making a new claim

 Prior to 21 May 2020, in some cases claimants needed to claim UC in each subsequent month (after the assessment period in which their old award ended) in order to use up the surplus, even though they would not receive any UC.
-Not doing so could be to their detriment as the following shows:
+Not doing so could be to their detriment as the following shows (this example does not use real UC figures, the figures are for illustration purposes only):

 Mary is a single parent with three children.
-She is self-employed and before the pandemic she did not qualify for UC due to the level of her earnings.
-In March 2020, due to the loss of some work, her self-employed earnings reduced to £1500 for March and subsequent months.
+She is self-employed and previously she did not qualify for UC due to the level of her earnings.
+In March, due to the loss of some work, her self-employed earnings reduced to £1500 for March and subsequent months.
 Mary claimed UC on 20 March and so her assessment periods run from 20th of each month to the 19th of the following month.
-During her assessment period 20 May to 19 June, Mary receives a self-employment income support grant from HMRC of £7,500.
+During her assessment period 20 April to to 19 May, Mary receives a one-off commission payment of £7,500.

-Prior to claiming the grant, Mary’s UC payment was £540.36.
-In her assessment period 20 April to 19 May her UC is reduced to Nil due to the grant plus her £1500 income.
+Prior to getting the payment, lets assume Mary’s UC payment was £540.36.
+In her assessment period 20 April to 19 May her UC is reduced to Nil due to the commission plus her £1500 income.
 This ends her claim.
-Mary makes a new claim for UC the following month (20 May to 19 June) HMRC calculate her surplus as £4142.29.
+Mary makes a new claim for UC the following month (20 May to 19 June) DWP calculate her surplus as £4142.29.
 This is added to her actual self-employed earnings of £1,500.
 This means her earned income for the assessment period is £5,642.29 and so her UC award is nil.

 A claimant can re-claim Universal Credit within six assessment periods of their claim closing (from the beginning of the first assessment period where the award was reduced to nil) without having to make a full claim.
 However, if they have had any change of circumstances, for example where a new partner joins their household, they will be required to declare and verify their information.